offchan42/machine-learning-curriculum/README.md

 > to produce a behavior.
 ML is teaching machines to make decisions in situations
 > they have never seen.

-This curriculum is made to guide you to learn machine learning, recommend tools, and news source.
+This curriculum is made to guide you to learn machine learning, recommend tools, and help you to embrace ML lifestyle by suggesting media to follow.
 I update it regularly to maintain freshness and get rid of outdated content and deprecated tools.

 ## Machine Learning in General